pivotal/docs-tap/install.md

 ## <a id='install-scst-scan'></a> Install Supply Chain Security Tools - Scan

-**Prerequisite**: In order for Scan Results to be persisted, the [Supply Chain Security Tools - Store](#install-scst-store) needs to be installed on the cluster.
-However, Supply Chain Security Tools - Scan can be installed without the [Supply Chain Security Tools - Store](#install-scst-store) already installed.
+**Prerequisite**: [Supply Chain Security Tools - Store](#install-scst-store) must be installed on the cluster for Scan Results to persist.
+Supply Chain Security Tools - Scan can be installed without [Supply Chain Security Tools - Store](#install-scst-store) already installed.
 In this case, skip creating a values file.
-Once [Supply Chain Security Tools - Store](#install-scst-store) has been installed, then Supply Chain Security Tools - Scan would need to be updated with the values file included.
+Once [Supply Chain Security Tools - Store](#install-scst-store) is installed, the Supply Chain Security Tools - Scan values file must be updated.

 The installation for Supply Chain Security Tools – Scan involves installing two packages:
 Scan Controller and Grype Scanner.
-The Scan Controller enables a scanner to be used and the Grype Scanner is the scanner itself.
-Ensure both installation steps are run.
+The Scan Controller enables you to use a scanner.
+The Grype Scanner is a scanner.
+Ensure both the Grype Scanner and the Scan Controller are installed.

 To install Supply Chain Security Tools - Scan (Scan Controller):